 How to Get Around

 When it comes to planning a trip around England, Ireland, and Scotland, many people assume that it is easy to see a great portion of all three countries relying solely on the train.
 While the train network, especially in England, is extensive, it can be very expensive and they don’t always connect to smaller towns and more rural areas.

-In this London-Scotland-Ireland itinerary, we recommend relying on the train and public transport systems while visiting England and then hiring a car once you arrive in Scotland and Ireland respectively if you’re following this itinerary.
+We recommend relying on the train and public transport systems while visiting England and then hiring a car once you arrive in Scotland and Ireland respectively if you’re following this itinerary.
 Both of the countries are noticeably more rural than England and don’t have as extensive of a train network.